Martin1887/camaLESS/README.md

 			its style theme variables).
 This object has the following structure:
 			{'selector': 'CSS style', ...} where the special selector 'this' is used for the whole form }
+where each theme (each element of values array) is as follows:

+	{
+		name: internal name of the theme,
+		shownName: translated name using l10n (optional), if it is not specified, name is displayed,
+		selected: boolean that says which theme is selected (1 or 0, only one theme selected),
+		order: order of the theme in the store,
+		values: object with variables and colors, variables must start by '@' }

 ## Basic usage